 Adding testimonials or portfolio items on the website gives social proof that your business is successful and has many happy clients.
-Recommending what review services prospects can use to see others comments on the business also helps as it shows other proof from a trusted third party service like Google, Yelp, Clutch, or UpCity.
+Recommending what review services prospects can use to see other comments on the business also helps as it shows other proof from a trusted third-party service like Google, Yelp, Clutch, or UpCity.

-For nonprofit organizations, websites also becomes a recruiting tool to find volunteers and donors.
+For non-profit organizations, websites also become a recruiting tool to find volunteers and donors.
 Just like with Generating Leads and Sales, the purpose of the website is to educate the prospects and motivate them into action.

 Automating & Streamlining Processes

 A website can save the business time.
 With the right software and integrations, the website can automate certain processes freeing up employees time to be used elsewhere.
 It can be as simple as automating your newsletter to let the website handle adding and deleting subscribers, to complex systems like a website that allows online ordering for a restaurant.